robang74/HARDN-XDR/README.md

 ### HARDN Endpoint
-- This installation is only for **BARE-METAL installs of Debian 12 and Ubuntu 24.04 Bare Metal and Virtual Machines**
+- This Debian Package is only for **BARE-METAL installs of Debian 12 and Ubuntu 24.04 Bare Metal and Virtual Machines**
 -  Is a robust and secure endpoint management solution designed to simplify and enhance the management of devices in your network.
 It provides advanced features for monitoring, securing, and maintaining endpoints efficiently.
 - We also bring you with this release `STIG` COMPLIANCE to align with the Security Technical Information Guides provided by the DOD Cyber Exchange.